 - Create a backup of the MARC record file to be converted.

 - Convert the file to MRK format (using the MarcBreaker tool in MarcEdit) and open in MarcEditor.
-The file may be encoded in either UTF-8 or MARC-8.
-However, with MARC-8, the program will take much longer to run.
-It may be more efficient to use MarcBreaker to convert the file to UTF-8 before running the plugin, then convert it back to MARC-8 afterwards, if needed.
+The file must be encoded in UTF-8.
+For MARC-8 files, use MarcBreaker to convert the file to UTF-8 before running the plugin, then convert it back to MARC-8 afterwards, if needed.

 - Open the "Plugins" menu and select "AddPinyin".
 A dialog will appear warning you that the conversion cannot be undone, and that the MRK file will be automatically saved after conversion.
 (This is why it is important to back the file up).
 Click "OK".

 - A dialog will appear asking you which fields to generate romanization for.
 Certain fields are selected by default.
 Use the arrow buttons to specify which fields you would like to convert.